Are you having a bad day rate? The true price of creativity

 We need to get away from focusing on outputs, to focus on outcomes.

 "Pricing is actually pretty simple...Customers will not pay literally a penny more than the true value of the product." - Ron Johnson

 Value-based pricing creates the freedom to finish projects ahead of schedule

 As technology speeds up processes, value-based pricing doesn’t penalise working more efficiently

 Clients can pick a scope of work that is clearly defined, allowing them to choose a plan that fits the size of their business

 Meanwhile, the client is always certain of the complete value they will receive, which is a basis for healthier ongoing conversations and happier clients

-I believe the financial push-pull dynamic of time tracking sours otherwise harmonious relationships between a client and an innovative brand agency.
+I believe the financial push-pull dynamic of time tracking sours otherwise harmonious relationships.
 Day rates need to go, bro.
-Do you agree?